 Note 2: melvin.arrowat.id is a Universal Signal Identity belongs to arrowat.com/melvin profile.

-Note 3: Signal Identity format goes by handle.arrowat.id pointed to arrowat.com/melvin
+Note 3: Signal Identity format goes by handle.arrowat.id pointed to arrowat.com/handle